fastcode3d/JustinYuu.github.io/_posts/2018-03-22-Foreword of this categories.md

   All codes in this category are based in C , which means all articles in this category will be taged in [C].

   As a new coder, undoubtedly there will be dozens of faults in my blogs.
-I'd appreciate some feedback on my work,and any methods,such as e-mail, github ,commenting(which will available in fews days) are welcomed.
+I'd appreciate some feedback on my work,and any method,such as e-mail, github ,comments(which will available in fews days) are welcomed.